Geography & Earth Science

 Each year, dozens of our students majoring in geography and environmental studies transfer to and then eventually graduate from top universities and many become employed in those or related fields.
 In addition to a variety of our regular geography courses, our program includes GIS courses and field learning opportunities that are summarized below.

-This Fall 2013, we will spend a full weekend at the UC Sierra Nevada Aquatic Research Lab near Convict Lake where we will study the geology and geologic history, weather and climate, hydrology, plants and animals, and discover other natural history lessons displayed throughout the Sierra Nevada and Basin and Range.
-We will also go into the field for two one-day trips to explore local physical and human geography landscapes.
+Last Fall 2013, we spent a full weekend at the UC Sierra Nevada Aquatic Research Lab near Convict Lake where we studied the geology and geologic history, weather and climate, hydrology, plants and animals, and discovered other natural history lessons displayed throughout the Sierra Nevada and Basin and Range.
+We also went into the field for two one-day trips to explore local physical and human geography landscapes that included the Malibu coast and Santa Monica Mountains and our Cultural L.A. trip.

 Last Spring 2013, our students joined Life Sciences for our weekend at Morro Bay and the Central Coast, studying the marine biology, geology, weather and climate, and plants and animals that included elephant seals, sea otter, the exceptional geology and tide pools of Montana de Oro and other natural history of the region.
 Our one-day trips included the famous Vasquez Rocks formation and Devil's Punchbowl and our traditional cultural trip through L.A.'s diverse neighborhoods.